 When it comes to choosing one colour that can improve productivity, there is no single answer.
 Different areas of work could call for different colours; depending on whether you want to stimulate or soothe, for example.
 As well as being scientific, colour is also very personal.

-At Saracen, we use our many years' experience in the industry to choose a colour scheme to suit your brand and your workforce.
+At Saracen, we use our many years' experience in the industry to choose a colour scheme to suit your brand and your workforce when we carry out any office refurbishment project.
 Neutral colours can be great for larger buildings, but we know how to add pops of colour and accessories that can be easily moved or replaced.
 Colour can also be used as a way of marking our particular areas, creating colourful spaces depending on what it is being used for.

 So, once you have let Saracen initiate your new office décor, when your employees think of their work environment, they will only envisage a productive, bright, colourful and stylish workspace.